• Skip to primary navigation

 These simple one-bowl bars are soft and chocolatey with the rich flavor of almond butter.

 Looking for no-bake almond butter bars?
-Try my no-bake chia almond butter bars or my easy no-bake, nut-free granola bars made with sunflower butter (you can substitute almond butter).
+Try my no-bake chia bars or chewy almond butter granola bars.
+My easy no-bake, nut-free granola bars made with sunflower butter are great too!

 Why these bars are the best